OnurGumus/onurgumus.github.io/_posts/2020-12-15-How-to-start-your-domain-driven-project.md

 ![tenerife-2](/assets/posts/2020-12-15-How-to-start-your-domain-driven-project/tenerife-cvr.png)

-Aviation industry has learnt from these mistakes and that's why they are strictly sticking to their own ubiquitous language.
+Aviation industry has learnt from these mistakes and that's why they are adhere to their own ubiquitous language.
+E.g. Your aircraft, my aircraft.

-In the case of development, a misunderstanding of requirements in a long term project may surface many months later causing irreversible problems especially.
-Perhaps we developers should also learn from aviation industry and embrace our ubiquitous language.
+In the case of software development, a misunderstanding of requirements may not be figured initially, however in the long term, even many months later some major problems may surface causing irreversible damage.
+Perhaps, we developers should also learn from  the aviation industry and embrace our ubiquitous language.

-The key point of ubiquitous language is that not only it is shared among different stake holders but also it is part of the source code.
+The key point of  the ubiquitous language is that not only it is shared among different stakeholders but also it is part of the source code.